 Understanding Las Vegas Sands's Unusual Options Activity

-Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $44.71.
+Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $41.89.

 - Option Type: SWEEP